Italia (airship): Crash

 The first critical incident occurred at 09:25, on 25 May, when the elevator control jammed in the downward position while the ship was travelling at less than 1000 ft altitude.
-All engines were stopped and the Italia began to rise again after it had dropped to within 300 ft of the jagged ice pack.
+All engines were stopped, and Italia began to rise again after it had dropped to within 300 ft of the jagged ice pack.
 The airship was allowed to continue rising to 3000 ft and above the cloud layer into bright sunlight for 30 minutes.
 After two engines were restarted, the ship descended to 1000 ft with no apparent ill effect, with the headwind appearing to decrease slightly allowing an airspeed of 30 mph.
 Malmgren took the helm with Zappi supervising him, and Cecioni continued to operate the elevators.

 At 10:25, the ship was noticed to be tail-heavy and falling at a rate of 2 ft/s.
 Nobile ordered full elevators and emergency power, but although the nose rose to an upward angle of 21 degrees, the descent continued.
 Nobile ordered foreman rigger Renato Alessandrini to the tail of the envelope to check the automatic gas valves.
 Shortly afterwards, realising that a crash was unavoidable, Nobile ordered the engines at full stop and the cutting of electrical power to prevent a fire on impact; however, the port engine engineer failed to notice the order, and the ship began to bank.
 At the same time, Nobile ordered Cecioni to dump the ballast chain, but he was unable to carry out the order in time, owing to the steep angle of the floor and the secure way in which the chain was lashed.
 Seconds later, the airship's control car hit the jagged ice, smashed open and was torn from the keel.
 Suddenly relieved of the weight of the gondola, the envelope of the ship began to rise, with a gaping tear in the keel and part of one cabin wall still attached.